2016 Marikina local elections

 Local elections were held in Marikina on May 9, 2016, as part of the Philippine general election.
 Held concurrently with the national elections, the electorate voted to elect a mayor, a vice mayor, sixteen city council members and two district representatives to congress.
 Those elected took their respective offices on June 30, 2016, for a three-year-long term.
 181,019 out of 217,711 registered voters voted in this election.

 Outgoing Representative Marcelino Teodoro was elected to the mayoralty, defeating incumbent mayor Del De Guzman.
 In a rematch for the vice mayoralty, Jose Fabian Cadiz was re-elected for a third term as mayor, defeating former vice mayor Marion Andres.
 The Liberal Party, despite losing the mayoralty maintained their majority in the City Council, winning 12 seats in the legislature.
 The Nationalist People's Coalition gained four seats in the city council.

 Bayani Fernando and Miro Quimbo were elected as the representatives for the first and second districts respectively, with the former being elected for his first term and the latter being re-elected for his third.

 Background

 In the 2013 elections, Del de Guzman and Jose Fabian Cadiz were re-elected to the mayoralty and vice mayoralty respectively.

-De Guzman sought a third term as mayor, facing a challenge from the outgoing representative from the first district Marcelino Teodoro.
-Incumbent Mayor Jose Fabian Cadiz was once again challenged by former mayor Marion Andres.

-Mayoral Election
+Mayoral election

 The incumbent mayor is Del De Guzman, who was re-elected in 2013 with 88.21% of the vote.

 De Guzman's sole opponent is the incumbent representative from the first district Marcelino Teodoro.